-- Now we can get ready for final output.
+- Now we can get ready for the final output without the sync tools.
 In the clip list, right click on our timeline > Duplicate to create a new timeline.
 Rename it UserJ_MyMovie_YYYYMMDD_Master.
 Double click on the timeline to open it in the edit window.

 2. Trim off the head leader of the project.
-Enter 1:00:00:00 in the timecode and use the blade tool (or shortcut: shift + [ will trim to playhead).
+Enter 01:00:00:00 in the timecode, select all video and audio clips, and use the blade tool to cut (or shortcut: shift + [ will trim to playhead).

 Your timeline should then look like this:

-a) Go to the Deliver Tab.
-If original media is 4K, make the 5,1 Output select the 4K timeline in Edit Tab.
-In Deliver Tab, on the top left (you may need to scroll the bar to the left) Select FV_5,1 Render Preset.
+- Go to the Deliver Tab.
+In the top left (you may need to scroll the bar to the left) Select FV_5,1 Render Preset.

-b) Customize the file name: UserJ_MyMovie_YYYYMMDD__Resolution_5,1 and set Location to the folder on FVCentral Operations>Laybacks> InProgress>UserJ_MyMovie_YYYYMMDD_Layback
+- Customize the file name: UserJ_MyMovie_YYYYMMDD__Resolution_5,1 and set Location to the folder you created at FVCentral Operations>Laybacks> InProgress>UserJ_MyMovie_YYYYMMDD_Layback

-- c) Make sure the video and audio settings in the preset are as such.
-Customize Resolution to Original Media’s resolution and set Frame Rate to project’s frame rate.
+- If they are not already correct, set Resolution to Original Media’s resolution and set Frame Rate to project’s frame rate.

 2. Internet Output:

-4. Select each job in the Render Queue and click Start Render to render each clip from the render queue.
+c.
+Select all 3 jobs in the Render Queue and click Start Render to render each clip from the render queue.

-2. Then choose the folder you want to save the project archive in: FVCentral >Operations> Laybacks > Completed PAID or IN Progress>UserJ_MyMovie_YYYYMMDD.
+2. Then choose the folder you made on FVCentral to save the archive in: FVCentral > Operations > Laybacks > In Progress > UserJ_MyMovie_YYYYMMDD.
 It will save as a .DRA (DaVinci Resolve Archive) file.
 The Archive window will pop up.
 Leave the default settings and click OK to finish archiving.
 Resolve will copy all of the media used in your project into a new folder with the master layback folder.

-To move your DaVinci Resolve project into the Completed folder, open Project Manager, navigate to the In Progress folder.
+4. In the Resolve Project manager, move your DaVinci Resolve project into the Completed folder by navigating to the In Progress folder.
 Right click on your project> Cut.

 7. Then Navigate to the Completed folder and right click > Paste.
 Now your project has been moved.

 Although databases do not contain media, they do contain all of the metadata for every project.
-They also contain all of the timelines for every project you have worked on.
+They also contain all of the timelines for each project you have worked on.

 When you open the DaVinci Resolve project file (.drp), your audio and video files within the project may not be automatically relinked.
 To relink your media: select all clips that need to be relinked, right click > relink selected clips… > navigate to the correct project folder.
 (Make sure you add FVCentral as a storage location so that Resolve can access all required media.)